Cantor-Bernstein implies Excluded Middle

 The \emph{Cantor-Bernstein theorem} is an elementary statement $\CB$ of set theory: for any two sets $A$ and $B$, if there are injections $f : A \hookrightarrow B$ and $g : B \hookrightarrow A$, then there exists a bijection $h : A \xrightarrow{\sim} B$.
 An interesting feature of this theorem is that it may be proven in ZF without assuming the axiom of choice.
 However, this proof is non-constructive in the sense that it goes through classical logic; while the construction of the bijection $h$ is rather explicit, one needs to appeal to excluded middle to show that it is indeed a bijective function.

 Models of constructive set theory invalidating $\CB$ are known, such as for instance, models based on Kleene realizability\footnote{For instance, consider the subset $H \subseteq \bbN$ corresponding to the halting problem.
 If $\CB$ held in the effective topos, we would have a recursive bijection $\bbN \xrightarrow{\sim} \{ 2n \mathrel{|} n \notin H \} \cup \{ 2n + 1 \mathrel{|} n \in \bbN \}$; since it is in particular surjective, we would be able to build a recursive enumeration of the complement of $H$, which is absurd.}.
-However, it left open the question of whether the full power of \emph{excluded middle} $(\EM)$ is really necessary to prove the theorem or if a weaker classical principle would be enough.
-The purpose of this note is to show that, indeed, full excluded middle is required because of the following theorem.
+However, this still left open the question of whether the full power of \emph{excluded middle} $(\EM)$ is really necessary to prove the theorem or if a weaker classical principle would be enough.
+The purpose of this note is to show that, indeed, full excluded middle is required.

-\begin{restatable}{theorem}{maincbxm} $(\CB \Rightarrow \EM)$ Over intuitionistic set theory, the Cantor-Bernstein theorem implies the principle of excluded middle. \end{restatable}
+\begin{restatable}{maintheorem}{maincbxm} $(\CB \Rightarrow \EM)$ Over intuitionistic set theory, the Cantor-Bernstein theorem implies the principle of excluded middle. \end{restatable}

 The argument is a straightforward application of a key theorem of Mart\'{\i}n Escard\'{o}~\cite{Esc13} concerning the one-point compactification $\Ninfty$ of $\bbN$ and decidable predicates: there exists a function